OSGeo/gdal/doc/source/development/rfc/rfc85_policy_code_additions.rst

 The GDAL project has historically been quite open to new code additions, including drivers that rely on proprietary licensed and/or closed-source SDKs (called "binary SDK" in the rest of this document).
-This approach is part of its strengths, but also comes at a price, with the software being larger and larger, with sometimes contributions being abandoned by their authors without new maintainers.
+This approach is part of its strengths, but also comes at a price, with the software becoming larger and larger, with sometimes contributions being abandoned by their authors without new maintainers.